grahamke/solutions-arch-assoc/s27-vpc/README.md

 ## 🧠 Additional Notes

 - **Security Groups**:
   - Noticed that the private EC2 instance's security group lacked an egress rule, which was necessary for outbound internet access.
-Manually added this rule to ensure functionality.
+I manually added this rule to ensure functionality.
 - **Athena Workgroup**:
   - Encountered complications referencing the primary workgroup for Athena.
-Created a new workgroup to complete exercises via the Athena console.
+I created a new workgroup to complete exercises via the Athena console.
 - **CloudWatch Log Group**:
   - Observed that the CloudWatch log group for VPC flow logs was not destroyed during `terraform destroy`.
 Had to manually import the log group into the Terraform state, possibly due to a race condition.
 - **SSH over IPv6**: